-A skeleton crew is operating out of our Manchester office.
-Staff at all other offices is working remotely.
 During this period of social distancing, we continue to work hard to fulfill our mission and are accessible by email.
+Contact a Staff Member

 The fear and anxiety that many of us are feeling is likely to be magnified for the children and youth we serve who have also been affected by trauma.
-Over the next weeks (and possibly months), we will be focused on keeping in touch with our kiddos to help them feel connected and secure.
-However, to ensure the safety of CASA volunteers, staff and the children we serve, connections will now take place through video platforms, phone calls and traditional mail.
+We continue to focus on keeping in touch with our kiddos to help them feel connected and secure.
+However, to ensure the safety of CASA volunteers, staff and the children we serve, connections have been taking place through video platforms, phone calls, and traditional mail.
 We have suspended all child and family visits.

 ◦ DCYF requests for emergency hearings and hearings on such orders

 ◦ Adjudicatory Hearings if the children are in an out-of-home placement

 ◦ Requests for Protective Orders for juveniles

 ◦ The presiding trial judge may determine that the hearings on the exceptions listed above may be conducted telephonically or by video conferencing.
 If a hearing does go forward in-person, attendance will be limited to only the necessary parties which will be determined by the judge.

 Please let your program manager know if you plan to attend an in-person hearing.
 If it is necessary for you to appear telephonically, please reach out immediately as some courts are requiring that we file a written request to appear telephonically.